RobinChen95/blog/src/posts/SelfIntro.md

     content: /images/posts/my-first-post.png
 ---

-# Chen Guoqiang Intro
+# Chen Guoqiang’s Intro

 Chen Guoqiang, born in 1995, now is a student majors in Software Engineering of Peking University.

+He has a large range of interets in the entire computer ecosystem, from computer manufacture/repairing to CPU/Memory work principle.

+He has been learnt about the software enginering systematiclly for more than five years, and is experiential in many projects.

+He has done lots of work on software researching, compiler, operating system, artificial intelligence, and Big data.

 ---

-## Brief Intro to me
+## Brief Intro to Chen

-I have a large range of interets in the entire computer ecosystem, from computer manufacture/repairing to CPU/Memory work principle, also in artificial intelligence.
+He has a large range of interets in the entire computer ecosystem, from computer manufacture/repairing to CPU/Memory work principle, also in artificial intelligence.

 ---